jackdewinter/pymarkdown/newdocs/src/user-guide.md

 - With `minimal`:
     - Only `COMMAND_LINE_ERROR` and `SYSTEM_ERROR` return non-zero.
-    - All other outcomes (including “no files to scan” and “failures reported”) return `0`.
+    - All other outcomes (including "no files to scan" and "no Rule Failures reported") return `0`.

+In practice, use `default` when you want CI and scripts to treat Rule Failures and fixes as hard failures, and use `minimal` when you only want CI to fail on misconfiguration or internal errors.
+In larger CI setups, this is often combined with `--log-level INFO` and `--log-file` so that you can inspect detailed logs even when the pipeline treats Rule Failures as non‑blocking.

 ### Information Commands

+Earlier we grouped `plugins`, `extensions`, and `version` as inspection commands that help you understand how PyMarkdown is configured.
+This section shows how to use those commands in more detail.

 #### Plugin Command

-The `plugin` command allows a user to query the presence and current state of any rule plugin installed within the PyMarkdown application.
+The `plugins` command allows a user to query the presence and current state of any Rule Plugin installed within the PyMarkdown application.

 ```txt
 usage: pymarkdown plugins [-h] {list,info} ...